Increasingly, Muslim high-net-worth-individuals (HNWIs) are considering structuring their assets to deal with estate planning in a Shari’a setting.

 As such, trustees looking to the Middle East for potential business often need to have knowledge of Shari’a compliant trusts.

 The preservation of family values, continuity of management of family-owned businesses, dealing with the family obligations towards the payment of Zakat and charitable purposes in general are very important issues for Muslim HNWIs.

 The use of a common-law trust is often considered for Muslim families.
-They can be fully Shari’a compliant under advice from a qualified Shari’a advisor or, equally, the trust can contain certain, but not all, Shari’a provisions.
-Advisors will consider the nature of assets eligible to become trust assets, their management, Islamic guidelines and investment guidelines generally.
+They can be fully Shari’a compliant under advice from a qualified Shari’a adviser or, equally, the trust can contain certain, but not all, Shari’a provisions.
+Advisers will consider the nature of assets eligible to become trust assets, their management, Islamic guidelines and investment guidelines generally.

 A question that also needs to be asked is: how Shari’a compliant do clients wish to be?
 The two areas that need to be discussed at the outset are, first, whether any restrictions are required in investments and, second, the rules relevant to the Islamic rules on inheritance.